LeeAnnEditor/o365hq/blog/Compliance Manager.md

 ![](https://o365hq.com/images/505.png)

-It is also possible to upload an evidence file here, such as report, screen shot, or log file and it will be automatically added to secure and compliant cloud storage that only people in your organization can access.
-Once the control has been implemented, it is marked as "implemented".
+It is also possible to upload an evidence file here, such as a report, screen shot, or log file, and it will be automatically added to secure and compliant cloud storage that only people in your organization can access.
+Once the control has been implemented, it is marked as "implemented."

 ![](https://o365hq.com/images/499.png)

 The last feature provided by Compliance Manager is the audit-ready reporting.
-You can click on the "export to excel" to generate reports with all the control details and links to the evidence you collected.
+You can click on  "Export to Excel" to generate reports with all the control details and links to the evidence you collected.

 Compliance Manager only offers recommendations, and they are not a